You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-- Individuals who do not meet the criteria to be a qualified applicant receive a Notice of Ineligibility.
+Individuals who submit information not meeting the criteria to be a qualified applicant will receive a Notice of Ineligibility.

-Click here to download the Illinois National Guard Grant Application.
+Click here to download the Illinois Veteran Grant (IVG) Program application.

 To view a listing of Illinois colleges approved to participate in this program, click on the link for the appropriate academic year: